RoshnaVakkeel/be-inspired-pp5-ci/README.md

 - All Nav links open on the correct page
 - Page responsiveness
 - Authentication works displaying a different set of options for logged-in users compared to logged-out
-- Not found pages display correctly when a non-existent URL hen entered
+- Not found pages display correctly when a non-existent URL when entered

+The sections below presents an exhaustive list of manual tests done.
+The gifs show the functionalities and responsiveness.
+Many files have been used in Features section as well.

 #### LandingPage